ViciousBadger/larion-world-generation/README.md

 mysterious land with no pre-existing lore.
 In other words, it is a land where every story must be imagined by you.

-The world is more unpredictable, more mountainous and split into continents, reminiscent of something you'd find in epic fantasy worldbuilding.
+The world is less predictable, more mountainous and split into continents, reminiscent of something you'd find in epic fantasy worldbuilding.
 I tried my best to strike a balance between large- and small-scale features so that the worlds generated feel vast, but are still interesting to explore in survival mode.